dnordstrom/dnordstrom.github.io/content/notes/the-solid-software-bookshelf.md

 ---
-title: The Solid Software Bookshelf
+title: The solid software bookshelf
-date: 2019-03-07
+date: "2019-03-07"
 description: My list of books I believe provide a solid foundation and are great reads for anyone in the business of creating software.
 And maybe some other goodies I found online.
+keywords:
+- books
+- development
 ---

 One upon a time I worked at a web agency in Amsterdam.
 It was great times.
 We were talented and hungry, had lunch together every day, and the Grolsch was free and always fully stocked.